vkhangpham/timeline-segmentation/core/evaluation/README.md

 ## Key Implementation Details

-1. **Data Consistency**: All baselines use the same data processing pipeline as the main algorithm (paper filtering, year filtering, keyword filtering)
+1. **Dual Reference System**: All methods (Algorithm, 5-year, 10-year) are evaluated against both Gemini and Perplexity references

-2. **Robust Error Handling**: Baselines that fail (e.g., missing reference files, sparse data) are handled gracefully
+2. **Data Consistency**: All baselines and references use the same data processing pipeline as the main algorithm

-3. **Flexible Evaluation**: Can evaluate any timeline result, not just from the main pipeline
+3. **Robust Caching**: Efficient caching system for reference and baseline results

-4. **Performance**: Efficient parallel processing where possible
+4. **Flexible Evaluation**: Can evaluate any timeline result, not just from the main pipeline

-5. **Comprehensive Metrics**: Multiple evaluation perspectives (objective function, boundary accuracy, segment accuracy)
+5. **Comprehensive Metrics**: 4 scores per method (boundary F1 and segment F1 vs both references)

 ## Dependencies